-You can see different terms for washi tape throughout the site such as decorative tape, cute paper tape, decorative adhesive tape, deco tape, masking tape, washi masking tape, washi adhesive tape etc. They all mean the same thing here – washi tapes. (side note: please click here to read the different types in other articles.)
+You can see different terms for washi tape throughout the site, such as decorative tape, cute paper tape, decorative adhesive tape, deco tape, masking tape, washi masking tape, washi adhesive tape, etc.

-Though the materials used may be different, one common thing is you can find beautiful colors and patterns printed on these masking tapes.
+Though the materials used may be different, one common thing is that you can find beautiful colors, patterns, textures, and designs printed on these masking tapes.

 Washi is 和紙 (和 means Japanese and 紙 means paper).
-It is a kind of paper made using fiber from the bark of the gampi tree or other alternatives like, bamboo, rice, wheat and hemp.
-More information here.
+It is a kind of paper made using fiber from the bark of the gampi tree or other alternatives like bamboo, rice, wheat, and hemp.
+Find more information here.

 Have you used any normal masking tapes before?

-As you can see below, these are the tapes we have in the house… yellow masking tape, transparent tape, double-sided tape, black tape and cellophane tape (black tape is not in the picture).
+As you can see below, these are the tapes I use in the house… yellow masking tape, transparent tape, double-sided tape, black tape, and cellophane tape (black tape is not in the picture).

-I’m really not a tape person and will try to avoid using any kind of tapes whenever possible as mentioned.
+I’m really not a tape person, and I will try to avoid using any sort of tape whenever possible.
 Just don’t like the stickiness.
-I remembered I had a skinny double-sided tape which I used for some craft projects.
+I remembered I had a skinny double-sided tape used for some craft projects.

-The width is really skinny and it’s so sticky.
-I had problem removing the white paper on top after sticking one side.
-It didn’t help much even if I used tweezers to poke.
-I almost wanted to throw into the dustbin!
+Because the width is skinny and sticky, I had a problem removing the white paper of the tape after sticking it on one side.
+It didn’t help much, even if I used tweezers.
+I almost wanted to throw it into the dustbin!

 On the other hand, the cellophane tape and transparent tape will turn yellowish over time.
-I can always see yellow stain/spots found on the wall or paper.
-Of course, they are many other better quality tapes for different purposes and the price tags are certainly high.
+I can always see yellow stains/spots found on the wall or paper.
+Of course, there are many better-quality tapes for different purposes, and the price tags are high.

-Since our purpose of getting them is just to cover things up if something spoiled or use it as glue, so we just buy the normal ones cheapest possible.
+Since our purpose of getting the general masking tapes is to cover things up, for example, when something is spoiled or used it like glue, we buy the normal ones, and the prices are certainly the cheapest possible.

-My dad likes to use the yellow paper tape if there’s anything spoiled or broken item found in the house.
-He’d use the yellow tape to write and stick on the item to let us know to be careful.
+My dad likes to use yellow paper tape if he finds any spoiled or broken items in the house.
+He’d use the yellow tape to write and stick on the things to let us know to be careful.

-He also likes to put a date on all sort of things when we start using something.
-For example, he’d write the date and stick on the peanut butter jam so that we can trace how long it takes to finish the jam.
+Similarly, he also likes to put a date on all sorts of things when we start using something.
+For example, he’d write the date and stick it on the bottle of the peanut butter jam so that we could trace how long it takes to finish the jam.
 Or, stick the tape on the wall and put a date after changing the light bulb.
-So we all know how long the bulb can last!
+Hence, we all know how long the bulb can last!

-So I think it’s pretty useful.
+So I think it’s rather useful.
 You can see the yellow paper tape has high usage.

-Why do I talk about all these normal masking tapes?
+Why do I talk about all these general masking tapes?

-I’d say washi tape is similar to normal adhesive tape.
+I’d say washi tape is similar to those adhesive tapes we usually see.
 Both of them are tapes, right?

 If your friends were to ask you… what exactly is deco tape?
-You can tell them it’s similar to normal masking tape like what you use in the house or office.
+You can tell them it’s similar to general masking tapes like what you use in the house or office.